ElektraInitiative/libelektra/doc/tutorials/run_all_tests_with_docker.md

 ## Prerequisites

 - Docker for Linux containers has to be pre-installed.
 Please refer to https://docs.docker.com/install/ if you haven't installed it yet.
 Your host OS can be either Linux, macOS or Windows.
+- Basic knowledge of Docker (not mandatory)

+## Podman support

 Alternatively, you can use podman, a different container engine which is compatible with Docker.
 See https://podman.io/ for more details and an installation guide.
-- Basic knowledge of Docker (not mandatory)
+If you are using podman, and want to follow this tutorial, just replace the docker command with podman.

 ## What to Begin With?